icgc-dcc/jtracker/README.md

 jt executor -q 00e2b2e4-f2dc-420a-bb2d-3df6a7984cc3 -c
 ```

+This will launch an executor that will pull and run jobs from queue `00e2b2e4-f2dc-420a-bb2d-3df6a7984cc3`.
+Currently
+running jobs/tasks will be displayed in stdout (this can be turned off later).

 Option `-c` tells executor to run continuously even after it finises all the jobs in the queue.
 This is useful
 when you know there will be more jobs to be queued and you don't want to start the executor again.
 There are
 some other useful options give you fine control over how jobs/tasks are to be run.
 For example,